 The Office of Institutional Effectiveness & Evaluation (OIEE) created the following to aid instructors in selecting and/or designing assignments to assess Oral Communication.

 To ensure the achievement of these objectives, each of these communication modes is treated as a separate learning outcome, with each requiring coverage in all core courses.
-Oral communication refers specifically to the effective delivery and organization of spoken ideas, adapted to purpose and audience.

 ¹ 19 Tex.
 Admin.
 Code §4.28 (2021).